tawfiquebd/equity-management-system/README.md

 ## Cron Jobs / Scheduled Tasks

-* `update-holdings-prices` – Updates current market values
+* `update-holdings-prices` – Updates current market values in every five minutes by scheduler, which is added to `app/Console/Kernel.php`

-* `send-greeting-mails` – Sends scheduled greetings to users Add to `app/Console/Kernel.php`:
+* `send-greeting-mails` – Send greetings email to new user when user register in site.
+  `[ Required to run : php artisan queue:work   and  php artisan schedule:work ]`
+  `Also need Mailtrap username and password. which should be put in .env`

 ---